 Scammers typically attempt to reach potential victims online.
 This could be through email, Google ads, social media, or display ads.
 But some scammers have also been known to contact potential victims through phone calls and text messages.

-No matter the channel, most scammers give themselves away by immediately asking for a payment, personal information, or private business information.
+Most scammers give themselves away by immediately asking for a payment, personal information, or private business information, no matter the channel.
 Thus, you are undoubtedly right to remain cautious before giving money or information to anyone, regardless of how legitimate they seem.
 Reputable lenders understand this and therefore take extra measures to show their customers that they are not being scammed.

 Before you begin your search for online lenders, you must first become aware of the most common business loan scam tactics.

 An Advance Fee scam asks you for an upfront payment in exchange for a shockingly affordable and accessible loan.
 One typical example is offering a loan with “0% interest” and “no credit check,” but only if you pay an “application fee” first.
 The scammer might call the Advance Fee a “processing fee” or “one-time fee.”
 Either way, this popular tactic revolves around asking you to put money down before showing you the application.
 The victim’s suspicion is clouded by the notion that anyone can qualify.
 Even if there was no upfront fee, you should always be suspicious of any loan that claims to have no requirements and a low interest rate.
 These two things seldom go together.